Demotive/govuk_transformation_dashboard/_posts/2000-01-01-register-to-vote.markdown

   - Complete development, rollout and test of local software enhancements

 next-steps: |
-  - User research for overseas voters
+  - Further user research for Overseas and Crown Servant voter transactions
-  - Online registration for overseas voters
+  - Online registration for Forces and Crown Servant voters
   - Build the team needed to run the live service
   - Performance testing and service improvements